HomePolitics and Current AffairsFarmer Protest: Demands, Strategies and Implications

 Security Measures: Preparing for Farmer Protest

 To prevent farmers from besieging Delhi, authorities have installed barbed wire and cement barricades at Singhu, Ghazipur, and Sindhu borders.
 Delhi Police are on high alert, deploying vehicles, barricades, CCTV, and loudspeakers.
-Concerns linger over potential disruptions along the Delhi-Meerut highway, with Western organizations possibly joining the protests.
+Concerns linger over potential disruptions along the Delhi-Meerut , with Western Uttar Pradesh organizations possibly joining the protests.

 Anticipating a Prolonged Standoff